azzamasghar1/ion-intl-tel-input/projects/ion-intl-tel-input/README.md

 First, import `IsIonIntlTelInputModule` to your `app.module.ts` that is normally located in `src\app\app.module.ts`.

 ```
-import { IsIonIntlTelInputModule } from 'is-ion-intl-tel-input';
+import { IonIntlTelInputModule } from 'ion-intl-tel-input';

 @NgModule({
   imports: [
-    IsIonIntlTelInputModule
+    IonIntlTelInputModule
   ]
 })
 export class AppModule { }